 In 1901, the family were living at Manor Lane, Hawarden, Cheshire.
 William Robins , 63 was listed as a Cattle Man on a Farm.
-The rest of the family on this census included daughter Mary Ann Robins, 32, who was single.
+The rest of the family on this census included daughter Mary Ann Robins, 32, was single.
 Son Charles, 26 was single and a Horseman on a Farm.
 Son George, 23, was single and a Cattleman on a Farm.
-Grandchildren Wm.
-Charles, 10 and a 3 year old Granddaughter were there and William’s Mother, Mary Ann Robins, 87, a Widow and Living on own Means, was also in the household.
+There were two listed grandchildren Wm.
+Charles, 10 and a 3 year old Granddaughter.
+Mary Ann Robins (the mother of William Robins Snr) who was 87, a Widow and Living on her own means, was also in the household.

-I believe that Mary Ann married Richard Williams in 1903 at Wrexham in a Civil Ceremony (WM/055/42) and on the 1911 census they were living at Warren View, Broughton, Flintshire.
+I believe that Mary Ann Robins married Richard Williams in 1903 at Wrexham in a Civil Ceremony (WM/055/42) .
+The 1911 census records them living at Warren View, Broughton, Flintshire.
 Richard Williams was 50 and a ‘Drainer’.
 His wife of 8 years, Mary Ann Williams was 42.
-Three children had been born and were still living.
+Mary Ann had given birth to 3 children and were all still living.
 William Charles Robins 20, was a Carter.
-Amy Robins, 14 and Frederick Williams 7 were both at school.
+Amy Robins who was 14 and Frederick Williams 7 were both at school.

 There is an index card for him in The Flintshire Roll of Honour at The County Record Office in Hawarden.
 Flintshire.
 (Card Hawarden F28 ) gives the address ‘The Brook’, Broughton.
 His period of service was 4 years and the card was signed by Mary Williams on the 10th January 1920.